-Another reason I say read a book or two first is that I’d be estimating 99 + percent of people who post on SEO forums and blogs to give terrible advice.
+Another reason why I say read a book or two first is that I’d estimate 99 + percent of people who post on SEO forums and blogs give terrible advice.
 They just know enough to be dangerous.
-Without a basic knowledge of optimizing the search engine, you are likely to follow a lot of bad suggestions.
-Having basic SEO knowledge will help you determine who knows WTH they’re talking about and who’s talking out their back end.
+Without basic knowledge of optimizing the search engine, you are likely to follow a lot of bad suggestions.
+Having basic SEO knowledge will help you determine who knows what they’re talking about and who’s talking on their back end.
 It will also help you to clarify any SEO-related issues you may have.

-There are several good books on search engine optimization in the bookshops these days and are also available online.
+There are several good books on search engine optimization in the bookshops these days and they are also available online.
 Almost any of them will teach you the basics and help you develop the SEO knowledge base you need.
-Even the Dummies Search Engine Optimization will be adequate.
-Nonetheless, I would advise that you stick to books written in the last year or two, because SEO is an ever-changing field.
+Even for Dummies, Search Engine Optimization will be adequate.
+Nonetheless, I would advise you to stick to books written in the last year or two, because SEO is an ever-changing field.

 Going through forums and blogs about SEO

 Once a basic foundation of SEO knowledge has been created, you can move on to the next phase–forum and blog trolling.
-There is a lot of great tools online to help you in your quest for acquiring more knowledge.
+There are a lot of great tools online to help you in your quest to acquire more knowledge.
 At first, stick to the highly reputable search engine optimization pages.
 Some of my favorite guys are:

 These are all very good resources to learn about SEO.
 There are many other industry leaders who run blogs as well.
 Take the time to find out who the experts in the SEO industry are and follow them online.